hydraulic gear pump troubleshooting

 Air Leaks Into Hydraulic Gear Pump

-2) Trapped debris in seal.
-This one seems to explain a lot if you pull off your front cowl, but doesn’t seem to happen much on karts.
+2. Debris caught inside a seal.
+This one tells you a lot if you take off the front cowl, but it doesn’t seem to be that common on karts.

-4) Overloaded bearing/piston not aligned/broken rings = oil coming out of bearings = no flow through seals.
-Gasket failures will cause hydraulic leaks too (maybe because lubricant is forced up a longer pipe which normally just carries air?).
+4. Too much pressure, bearing not centered properly/broken rings = oil exit from bearing = no flow across seals.
+The hydraulic leaks may also result from gasket failures (maybe because lubricant is forced up a pipe which normally carries air only?).

 Hydraulic Gear Pump Has Run Dry

-There are a few methods you can use to troubleshoot a hydraulic gear pump that has run dry.
+Here are some ways you could troubleshoot a hydraulic gear pump that has ran out of oil completely.

 Liquid Temperature Higher Than Expected